reframe-hpc/reframe/docs/configure.rst

 If you are using a Python file to configure ReFrame, this big JSON configuration object is stored in a special variable called ``site_configuration``.

 We will explore the basic configuration of ReFrame through the following configuration file that permits ReFrame to run on Piz Daint.
-For the complete reference of the different configuration options, you should refer to `XXX <...>`__.
+For the complete listing and description of all configuration options, you should refer to the `Configuration Reference <config_reference.html>`__.

 .. literalinclude:: ../tutorial/config/settings.py
    :lines: 10-